cortex/ripasso/cursive/README.md

 TUI interface based on [cursive](https://github.com/gyscos/Cursive)

+This requires the ncurses libraries to be available on your system.

 #### Install
 ```
 cargo install ripasso-cursive
 ```

-Or get it from your package system if it's availible.
+Or get it from your package system if it's available.

 ## Translations